i-be-snek/i-be-snek/README.md

 ### Hi there 👋

 My name is Shorouq and I'm into machine learning and MLOps, NLP/NLU, and conversational AI.
-I'm currently working as a research engineer at [RISE](https://www.ri.se/en/person/shorouq-zahra).
+I'm currently working as a research engineer at [RISE](https://www.ri.se/en/person/shorouq-zahra) and at [Uppsala University](https://www.uu.se/en/contact-and-organisation/staff?query=N25-705).

-Previously a research assistant at [Uppsala University](https://www.uu.se/en/contact-and-organisation/staff?query=N25-705) within the [LUVAL group](https://www.uu.se/institution/geovetenskaper/forskning/luft--vatten--och-landskapslara).
+Previously a research assistant at Uppsala University within the [LUVAL group](https://www.uu.se/institution/geovetenskaper/forskning/luft--vatten--och-landskapslara).

 #### Conference Labs and Workshops